winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

 ![Grand AI Arcitecture](Grand-AI-Arcitecture.png)

 Anomaly detection models (Gas, Electricity, Water) will be implemented with a AutoEnconder Model.
 An example for the Eletricity utility is shown below, other utilities are similar and reserved for future work.
-Kitchen Fire Risk Model, Comprehensive NLP Model and Threat Scoring Model will be reserved for future work.
+Kitchen Fire Risk Model, Comprehensive NLP Model and Emergency Scoring Model will be reserved for future work.

 The components in the Double Layered AI Architecture are:
 1. Layer 1